81db

-81db is a band based in Italy that was formed in April 2006 by the Greek guitarist Kostas Ladopoulos.
+81db is an alternative metal band based in Italy, formed in April 2006 by Greek guitarist Kostas Ladopoulos.
 As he stated in the band's first interviews, the musical idea was to try to combine a new alternative rock/metal sound by mixing melodies and heavy guitar riffs with folk elements derived from Kostas’ Greek origins.
-The current members of the band are Kostas Ladopoulos (Guitars, Bouzouki), Filippo Capursi (Drums), William Frodella (Vocals), Vieri Pestelli (Bass).
-The band had their debut album out on 2009 through Orion’s Belt Records and published by EMI in Italy and distributed by Minos EMI in Greece.
-They are currently working with the producer Sylvia Massy for their upcoming release of 2011.
+The current members of the band are Kostas Ladopoulos (Guitars, Bouzouki), Filippo Capursi (Drums), Luca Giannoni (Vocals) and Vieri Pestelli (Bass).
+The band had their debut album Evaluation out on 2009 through Orion's Belt Records and published by EMI in Italy and distributed by Minos EMI in Greece.
+They released two more albums in 2011 and 2013, respectively, and a "Best of" in 2017.
+After the exit from the band of original singer William Costello, 81db released an Instrumental EP in 2021.
+In 2022, the band welcomed new singer Luca Giannoni and released a new single in 2023.

 Biography

 81db was formed in April 2006 by the Greek guitarist Kostas Ladopoulos.
-After a few changes to the line-up, the band found its current line-up, with singer William Frodella, Filippo Capursi on drums and Vieri Pestelli on bass.
+After a few changes to the line-up, the band found its original formation, with singer William Costello, Filippo Capursi on drums and Vieri Pestelli on bass.

 81db finished their first demo CD at the beginning of November 2006 and the band started to look for a label.